absolomb/absolomb.github.io/_posts/2018-01-16-UnderTheWire-Century.md

 Maximum  :
 Minimum  :
 Property :

 ```
-We can use `Get-ChildItem` to list everything on the desktop and pipe it into `Measure-Object` to give us a count.

 Password is `517`

 ## Century 5

-The password for Century5 is the name of the file within a directory on the desktop that has spaces in its name.
+_The password for Century5 is the name of the file within a directory on the desktop that has spaces in its name._

+Here we just add a `Recurse` option to get inside of the folders and list all files.

 ```powershell

 PS C:\Users\century4\Documents> get-childitem ..\desktop\ -Recurse